ClubNix/minix/README.md

 put server.conf.template as `server.conf` in the folder you just created and edit it

-put your server jar/server files in the folder you just created
+put your server jar/server ([paper](https://api.papermc.io/v2/projects/paper/versions/1.21.1/builds/119/downloads/paper-1.21.1-119.jar) for exemple) files in the folder you just created

 don't forget to put a link to java bin in the server folder